OSGeo/gdal/doc/source/drivers/raster/gpkg.rst

 is opened with a non-default area of interest, or with a non-custom tiling scheme.
 On the contrary, for fully opaque tiles, JPEG format will be used.
+Starting with GDAL 3.6, if the raster has only one band, the default is PNG.

 It is possible to select one unique tile format by setting the creation/open option TILE_FORMAT to one of PNG, JPEG or WEBP.
 When using